vsidera/Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.
 Users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+This is the link to the live page: https://vsidera.github.io/Quotes/

 ## Development server